Toolkit for Professionals, Service Providers and Businesses

 Naloxone kits

 An overdose is a life-threatening medical emergency.
 Naloxone is a medication that can temporarily reverse the effects of an opioid overdose, but it does not cure an overdose.
-If anyone suspects or witnesses a person experiencing a drug overdose, call 9-1-1 and administer naloxone, even if the drug consumed is unknown.
+If anyone suspects or witnesses a person experiencing a drug overdose, call 9-1-1 and administer naloxone, even if the drug used is unknown.

 Being able to recognize the signs of an overdose quickly and having a naloxone kit can save a life.
 Naloxone kits are available for free through various programs.
 Kits are available to persons who could be at risk of an overdose, and to people who could help someone who is overdosing including businesses of all kinds.